SEMICeu/Taxonomy/Entity_Legal_Form/README.md

 ### Finding and evaluate matches between GLEIF and Publications Office countries

-As GLEIF and Publications Office publish their list of countries which differ, Sparql-Anything has been used to generate candidate correnspondences.
+As GLEIF and Publications Office publish their list of countries which differ, [SPARQL-Anything](https://github.com/SPARQL-Anything/sparql.anything) [version 0.9.DEV-5](https://github.com/SPARQL-Anything/sparql.anything/releases/tag/v0.9-DEV.5) has been used to generate candidate correnspondences.
 The candidate correspondences are then evaluated by the user and the exact correspondences are then created.

 ![](find_correspondences.jpg)

 Sparql-Anything executes the [ELF_OP_matching.rq](ELF_OP_matching.rq) which uses the [Jaro-Winkler](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) string distance to find the closest matches.
 Jaro-Winkler resulted better than other string distances in finding closest matches, see [string_distance_comparison.csv](string_distance_comparison.csv), generating only 2 false positives.
-Therefore the file is reviewed and exact correspondences are established.
+Therefore the file is reviewed so that it can be used in the transformation process.

 ### Transformation